-If the volume of water treated is more than 10% of the volume of the lake, or the treatment area is ≥160 acres, or 50% of the lakes littoral zone, effects can be expected at a whole-lake scale.
+If the volume of water treated is more than 10% of the volume of the lake, or the treatment area is \geq 160 acres, or 50% of the lakes littoral zone, effects can be expected at a whole-lake scale.
 Whole-lake or whole-basin treatments are those where the herbicide may be applied to specific sites, but the goal of the strategy is for the herbicide to reach a target concentration when it equally distributes throughout the entire volume of the lake (or lake basin).
 The application rate of whole-lake treatments is dictated by the volume of water in with which the herbicide will reach equilibrium.
-If a whole-lake chemical treatment is completed after the establishment of a thermocline in lakes that stratify, the volume of water included in the calculation of herbicide concentration is less as it only includes the volume of water above the thermocline, or epilimnion of the lake.
+If a whole-lake chemical treatment is completed after the establishment of a thermocline in lakes that stratify, the volume of water above the thermocline, or epilimnion of the lake.